mstumbo/temperature_sensor/README.md

 ```
    * _\<raspberry\_pi\_hostname\>_ is the hostname
    * _\<sensor\_pin\>_ is the sensor pin number, integer between 0 and 7
+      * The breadboard drawing shows the temperature sensor using MCP3008 sensor pin 0.

 * Restart the homebridge process